The Food Safety Modernization Act (FSMA)

 The Produce Safety Alliance

-A primary resource for information about the Produce Safety Rule and training for it is the Produce Safety Alliance (PSA).
-The PSA is a collaboration between Cornell University, the FDA and the USDA to prepare fresh produce growers to meet the regulatory requirements included in the Produce Safety Rule.
+A primary resource for information about the Produce Safety Rule relevant training is the Produce Safety Alliance (PSA).
+The PSA is a collaboration between Cornell University, the FDA and the USDA that aims to prepare fresh produce growers to meet the regulatory requirements included in the Produce Safety Rule.

 Indiana Training Options

 Indiana produce growers can receive on-site compliance training as they work to meet Food Safety Modernization Act (FSMA) regulations.
 The courses are designed to meet the needs of growers around the state.
 Small private training opportunities are available upon request for groups of three or more.
-Please contact Amanda Deering email@example.com schedule the training or call 765-494-0512.
+Visit our Training Webpage to learn more about the training we offer.

 Produce Safety Alliance Grower Training Courses